conradakunga/Blog/_posts/2025-12-19-setting-up-web-api-endpoints-to-collectively-require-authentication-in-c-net.md

 app.Run();
 ```

-Suppose we wanted to secure these endpoints.
+Suppose we wanted to **secure these endpoints**.

 The first step would be to set up the security.

-The actual workings for this will be covered in a future post, so I am just going to set up a dummy.
-The exact security scheme does not matter.
+***NOTE: The actual workings for this will be covered in a future post, so I am just going to set up a dummy.
+The exact security scheme does not matter.***

 ```c#
 // Authentication